microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserSetting.md

         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[Availability <IMicrosoftGraphShiftAvailability[]>]`: Availability of the user to be scheduled for work and its recurrence pattern.
       - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence